owulveryck/blog/content/post/simple-rnn-in-go.md

 The following example is basically an adaptation of Andrej Karpathy's post: [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
 I strongly encourage you to read it.

-Anyway, I will give you a couple of explanation of the principle.
+Anyway, I will give you a couple of explanations of the principle.
 The goal is to write and train a RNN with a certain amount of text data.

 Then, once the RNN is trained, we ask the tool to generate a new text based on what it has learned, character by character.